conneroisu/sugar/README.md

     <li><a href="#acknowledgments">Acknowledgments</a></li>
 </ol></details>

+# Introduction

+The goals of this plugin are to provide full control over the file system within your vault using a note as an interaction surface.
+Notes created with this plugin are hidden from searches within your vault to allow for a faultless adoption.

+# Warning of Use

+This plugin uses a specially hidden directory and files so that the sugar can house and hide the files the user interacts with.
+Upon initialization, the files within the sugar directory are deleted to allow for new, updated versions of those files to be created.
+This plugin is not responsible for the side effects that may incur due to the adoption and use of it's self.

 # Details

 Wanting to use the leader key to trigger commands for the plugin?
 I recommend [tgrosinger's leader-hotkeys-obsidian](https://github.com/tgrosinger/leader-hotkeys-obsidian).